Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: Conclusion

-The JTE analysis presented in Section~\ref{isec6} provided a sophisticated probe of isenthalpic processes in CWGBH thermodynamics within the extended phase space formalism.
-The behavior of the Joule-Thomson coefficient $\mu_J$ revealed distinct cooling and heating phases that depend sensitively on both the horizon radius and the CWG parameters.
-Figure~\ref{mu2} captured the QC phase structure, showing how the scale-dependent parameter $\gamma$ controls the location of Joule-Thomson inversion points and introduces increasingly complex thermal response behavior.
+The JT effect analysis presented in Section~\ref{isec6} provided a sensitive probe of isenthalpic processes in CWGBH thermodynamics within the extended phase space formalism.
+The behavior of the JT coefficient $\mu_J$ revealed distinct cooling and heating phases that depend sensitively on both the horizon radius and the CWG parameters.
+The corrected $\mu_J$ given by Eq.~\eqref{muJ_formula} possesses a constant denominator $3(3\beta^2\gamma - 2\beta)$, leading to a qualitatively different contour morphology compared to the original expression, with the cooling regime extending over a broader area at $r_h > r_{\rm inv}$.
+Table~\ref{tab:JT} demonstrated that at self-consistent event horizons, the BH resides in the heating regime ($\mu_J < 0$) for all examined parameter combinations, with the JT inversion occurring at larger radii given by $r_{\text{inv}} = [(2\beta - 3\beta^2\gamma)/k]^{1/3}$.
+The corresponding inversion temperature $T_{\rm inv}$ decreases with increasing $\gamma$, narrowing the cooling window until it vanishes at $\gamma_{\rm crit} = 2/(3\beta)$.
+Figure~\ref{mu2} captured the QC phase structure, showing how the scale-dependent parameter $\gamma$ controls the location of JT inversion points and introduces increasingly complex thermal response behavior.
+The additional contour plot (Figure~\ref{mu2_contour}) provides a visualization of the heating-cooling phase boundary across the $(r_h, \gamma)$ parameter space.
 These results demonstrated that CWG naturally accommodates rich phase structures that are absent in conventional GR treatments.

 Our investigation of gravitational redshift within CWGBH geometry, detailed in Section~\ref{isec7}, revealed that the frequency shift of electromagnetic radiation emitted near these objects encodes valuable information about the underlying conformal metric structure.
+We derived the correct redshift formula $1 + z = \sqrt{B(r_o)/B(r_e)}$ for an observer at finite radius $r_o$ and emitter at $r_e$, noting that the commonly used asymptotically flat approximation is invalid for the MK metric due to the divergent $\gamma r$ and $kr^2$ terms at large radii.
+Tables~\ref{tab:redshift} and~\ref{tab:redshift_comparison} quantify the CWG corrections to gravitational redshift, revealing enhancements exceeding 200\% compared to Schwarzschild values for representative parameter choices.
 The derived redshift expression showed complex radial dependence arising from the interplay of all CWG parameters, providing potentially observable signatures that could serve as discriminating tests between CWG and standard GR through precision spectroscopic observations.
-Figure~\ref{red} shows how the redshift behavior deviates systematically from Schwarzschild predictions, offering new avenues for experimental tests of alternative gravity theories.